wakkihaya/neurotechjp/src/md/en/blog/rao-uw.md

 He mentions that the lab works with EEG, but in constrained lab settings where artifacts are controlled to a minimum. **But when considering naturalistic settings where the user might be moving and talking, the EEG signal quality will likely fail.**

 > There is an accuracy issue.
 The reliability is very questionable for EEG.
-For any kind of non-invasive technology, we have not seen a very reliable product in the market where it consistently performs to ahigh degree of accuracy and the recordings are really clean.
+For any kind of non-invasive technology, we have not seen a very reliable product in the market where it consistently performs to a high degree of accuracy and the recordings are really clean.

 &nbsp;

 He also mentions that innovators like Kernel, who developed a non-invasive device using time-domain fNIRS technology, will push the capabilities of non-invasive BCIs further.

 > It's great that there are companies like Kernel and even Neuralink that are experimenting and coming up with new ways [of recording].
-> We need more contributions from material scientistcs, physicists, other fields that come up with new ways of imaging the brain.
+> We need more contributions from material scientists, physicists, other fields that come up with new ways of imaging the brain.

 &nbsp;